Wall Street ends higher to stem coronavirus selloff

 The recent sharp market volatility continued, with the S&P 500 index falling as much as 3.3% during the session.

 And Thursday's gains did little to restore the markets after the pounding stocks have suffered in the past month.
-The Dow Jones Industrial Average erased virtually the last of its gains under Trump's presidency on Wednesday.
+The S&P 500 remains down about 29% from its Feb.
+19 record closing high after last week confirming its first bear market since the financial crisis, and the Dow erased virtually the last of its gains under Trump's presidency on Wednesday.

 The Dow Jones Industrial Average rose 188.27 points, or 0.95%, to 20,087.19, the S&P 500 gained 11.29 points, or 0.47%, to 2,409.39 and the Nasdaq Composite added 160.73 points, or 2.3%, to 7,150.58.